mishatuesday/mishatuesday.github.io/_posts/2022-10-27-controlling-forms-in-react.markdown

           </select>
 {% endhighlight %}

 I had fun figuring out radio buttons.
 Try it.
-Open your console (command-option-j) and click on the buttons:
+Open your console (command-option-j).
+You should see console logs when you click these buttons:

 <form>
 <input type="radio" name="kingdom" id="Animal" value="Animal" onChange="console.log('Animal changed!')">